Sharpe (novel series): Campaigns in Europe

-While sailing from India to England to take up his post in the 95th Rifles, in 1805, Sharpe is caught up in the Battle of Trafalgar, his first direct encounter with Napoleonic France as an infantry officer.
-On the journey, he meets and falls in love with Lady Grace Hale, the wife of an ambitious and powerful politician, the much older Lord William Hale (Sharpe's Trafalgar).
+While sailing in 1805 from India to England to take up his post in the 95th Rifles, he meets and falls in love with fellow passenger Lady Grace Hale, the wife of an ambitious and powerful politician, the much older Lord William Hale (Sharpe's Trafalgar).
+They have an affair.
+Then Sharpe is caught up in the Battle of Trafalgar, his first direct encounter with Napoleonic France as an infantry officer.
 During the sea battle, Lord Hale confronts his wife, having discovered her infidelity.
-She is forced to kill him in self-defence.
+She kills him in self-defence.
 Sharpe has the body taken on deck so that it will appear as if Lord Hale died in the fighting.

 Grace sets up home with Sharpe at Shorncliffe, but dies giving birth to their child, who survives her by only a few hours.
-Sharpe's fortune is seized by the lawyers, who believe it to be part of Grace's estate.
+Sharpe's fortune (from selling Tipu Sultan's jewels) is seized by lawyers who believe it to be part of Grace's estate.

 He falls into a deep depression, worsened by his bad relationship with his commanding officer, who relegates him to the role of quartermaster.
 He is left behind when the regiment is posted to the Baltic in 1807.
 Sharpe, unable to sell his commission (due to it not having been purchased), considers deserting.

 He returns to Wapping and robs and kills Jem Hocking, the abusive master of the foundling home where Sharpe was raised.
 He fortuitously encounters General David Baird, a former colleague from India.
 Baird recruits him to protect John Lavisser, a Foreign Office agent being sent to secretly negotiate with the Danish Crown Prince to keep the Danish fleet out of French hands.
-Lavisser betrays Sharpe, who goes into hiding in Copenhagen.
-He witnesses the British bombardment of the city and the capture of the Danish fleet (Sharpe's Prey).
+Lavisser, acting in his own interests, tries but fails to have Sharpe killed.
+Sharpe goes into hiding in Copenhagen.
+He witnesses the British bombardment of the city and provides valuable assistance in the capture of the Danish fleet (Sharpe's Prey).
 Sharpe considers settling down there, having fallen in love with Astrid, the daughter of Ole Skovgaard, the chief spy for the British in Denmark.
 However, Skovgaard turns against the British because of their attack, and Astrid obeys his order to break up with Sharpe.

 By early 1809, Sharpe is in Spain with the 95th Rifles, his men serving as the rearguard of the retreat to Corunna.
 When Captain Murray is mortally wounded, he leaves his heavy cavalry sword to Sharpe, giving him his signature weapon, used in all the subsequent books.
-Cut off from the main body of the army, he is forced to take command of a handful of surviving but mutinous riflemen (including future best friend Patrick Harper), while protecting a small party of English missionaries.
-He encounters Spanish Major Blas Vivar and his partisans and unwillingly helps them temporarily seize control of the city of Santiago de Compostela so that Vivar can raise a sacred gonfalon to bolster the Spanish people's flagging morale (Sharpe's Rifles).
+Cut off from the main body of the army, he takes command of a handful of mutinous riflemen (including future best friend Patrick Harper), while protecting a small party of English missionaries.
+He encounters Spanish Major Blas Vivar and his partisans and reluctantly helps them temporarily seize control of the city of Santiago de Compostela so that Vivar can raise a sacred gonfalon to bolster the Spanish people's flagging morale (Sharpe's Rifles).
 Sharpe's surviving riflemen who begin the retreat to Corunna are: